Aunt Vadge: itchy, sore, tears, cracks… yeast treatment sort of worked. What next?

 Hi there Sore,

-It sounds like you could have a yeast infection, so working on that assumption, I would do the following:
+It sounds like you could have a yeast infection, so working on that assumption, here’s what I’d do.

 • Cut out all carbs for three days.
-This can be hard, but yeast loves carbs, and as soon as you cut off the food supply to the yeast, the bloom fades very quickly, and you can feel this within a day.
-The main offenders are bread, pasta, wheat products and potato, but skip anything sugary too (drinks, cakes, chocolate, etc.).
+This can be hard, but yeast loves carbs, and as soon as you cut off the food supply the bloom fades very quickly – you can feel it within a day.
+The main offenders are bread, pasta, wheat products and potato, but skip anything sugary too (drinks, cakes, chocolate and so on).

 • Get a high-quality refrigerated probiotic designed specifically for women with Candida (vaginal thrush/yeast infection).
-You may need to hunt around, but look for a brand that has the probiotic strain Saccharomyces boulardii.
-This probiotic is a known yeast killer.
+You may need to hunt around, but look for a brand with the probiotic strain Saccharomyces boulardii – it’s a known yeast killer.
 Ask the pharmacist or health food store for help choosing a good brand.
-That probiotic strain is not necessarily the only useful one, but if you can find it, buy it.
+That strain isn’t necessarily the only useful one, but if you can find it, buy it.
 Take four capsules a day, and insert one into your vagina for good measure.

-• Understand that if this is indeed a yeast infection, it has originated in your intestines, where you will find an overgrowth (bloom) of yeasts, that makes its way to your vagina.
-They are not as separate as you might think.
-That’s why taking probiotics can quickly help, by killing off the yeasts.
-If you combine a lack of carbs plus probiotics, you will quickly – often within the same day or next – be symptom-free, or at least be well on your way to recovery.
+• Understand that if this is indeed a yeast infection, it has originated in your intestines, where there’s an overgrowth (bloom) of yeasts that makes its way to your vagina.
+They’re not as separate as you might think, which is why probiotics can help so quickly, by killing off the yeasts.
+Combine no carbs plus probiotics and you’ll often be symptom-free – or well on the way – within the same day or the next.

-If following these recommendations doesn’t solve your problem, you may have another issue that needs addressing.
-For example, you may have not a yeast infection, but lactobacillus overgrowth syndrome, which is an overgrowth of the bacteria we call the friendly bacteria, because the normal checks and balances have not been put into place in our vagina for some reason.
-This is called cytolytic vaginosis, and looks very much like a yeast infection, but the condition won’t respond to antifungal Candida treatments (because that is not the problem).
+If following these recommendations doesn’t solve it, you may have another issue.
+For example, it might not be a yeast infection at all, but a lactobacillus overgrowth – an overgrowth of the bacteria we call the friendly bacteria, because the normal checks and balances haven’t been kept in your vagina for some reason.
+This is called cytolytic vaginosis, and it looks very much like a yeast infection, but it won’t respond to antifungal Candida treatments, because that isn’t the problem.

-If you continue to have vaginal irritation despite all of these measures, write back and we’ll delve a little deeper and may recommend that you go and have your vagina swabbed to see what’s happening.
+If you continue to have vaginal irritation despite all of these measures, write back and we’ll dig a little deeper, and may recommend you have your vagina swabbed to see what’s happening.
 Ongoing irritation has a cause that needs to be found and addressed sooner rather than later.

 Warmest regards,